raziel130889/Audio-Sentiment-Analysis/README.md

 ## Miscellaneous Information

 Please go through the [poster]() to get an overview of our project and also the different models we used and also the [report]() to learn more about the various papers we referred and the architecture specifications.

+## Installation
+This project need ffmpeg (you can use this file https://linuxize.com/post/how-to-install-ffmpeg-on-ubuntu-18-04/ ), the version python suggest < 3.7.
+* convert.py
+    You should install:
+    ** pydub
+    `python convert.py folder_files_mp3`

+* extract_data.py

+* sentiment_classification.py